 Last but not least, the body varies greatly in how much — if at all — it can store things you consume as body fat.
 For instance, your body cannot store fiber as fat.
 You can say your body is inEfficient at storing fiber as body fat.
 On the other hand, your body can easily store starches as body fat.
 In this instance, it is efficient at storing starches as body fat.

-The more water, fiber, protein a food contains, the higher its quality.
-Foods that contain high amounts of water, fiber, protein lower your setpoint weight and defeat Diabesity.
-The 4 SANE food groups are loaded with setpoint lowering water, fiber, protein.
+The more water, fiber, and protein a food contains, the higher its quality.
+Foods that contain high amounts of water, fiber, and protein lower your setpoint weight and defeat Diabesity.
+The 4 SANE food groups are loaded with setpoint-lowering water, fiber, and protein.

 The SANE way of eating is simple and enjoyable.
 You’ll fill your plate with such healthy, delicious food that you wouldn’t think of reaching for a candy bar or junk food.
 When grocery shopping, pick foods as close to their natural state as possible.
 Here are the main SANE food groups.

 Fill half your plate with non-starchy vegetables, eating at least 10 servings per day.
 Generally, non-starchy vegetables are ones you could eat raw if you wanted to.
 (Think salad vegetables.)
 Since vegetables are loaded with fiber, which fills you up quickly, it’s almost impossible to overeat them.

 Fill a third of your plate with nutrient-dense protein, eating three to six servings per day.
 (A serving is about the size of a man’s hand.)